lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-IntroLayers title='Protocol stack comprising IPv6, SCHC and an LPWAN technology'}

-Before a packet (e.g. an IPv6 packet) is transmitted, header compression is first applied.
+Before an upper layer packet (e.g. an IPv6 packet) is transmitted to the underlying layer, header compression is first attempted.
 The resulting packet is called a SCHC Packet, whether or not any compression is performed.
-If the SCHC Packet is to be fragmented, the optional SCHC Fragmentation MAY be applied to the SCHC Packet.
+If needed by the underlying layer, the optional SCHC Fragmentation MAY be applied to the SCHC Packet.
 The inverse operations take place at the receiver.
 This process is illustrated in {{Fig-Operations}}.

 ~~~~
 A packet (e.g. an IPv6 packet)